ADGEfficiency/energy-py/readme.md

 ```
 pip install requirements.txt
 ```
-The main dependencies of energy_py are numpy, pandas & TensorFlow.  energy_py was built using TensorFlow 1.3.0.
+The main dependencies of energy_py are numpy, pandas & TensorFlow.

+energy_py was built using TensorFlow 1.3.0.

+### Vision for energy_py
+The value of energy_py will be in the environment models.

+There are many reinforcement learning libraries that offer higher quality implementations of agents.
+It's planned that energy_py will hold a basic set of agents - but that most of the work will be done using agents from other packages.

 ### Project structure

-Enviroments are created by inheriting from the [Base_Env](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/env_core.py) class.
+Environments are created by inheriting from the [Base_Env](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/env_core.py) class.

 Agents are created by inheriting from the [Base_Agent](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/agents/agent_core.py) class.